brjezierski/definition-mining/README.md

 The following script is used to create a dataset that can be used for training from the format of DeftEval corpus provided for SemEval 2020.
 [The DeftEval repository](https://github.com/Elzawawy/DeftEval) need to be clones into the definition-mining directory before running the script.
 The following command creates an English dataset ready for training

 ```
-python create_dataset.py --target_dir data/single/en --lang en --sent_aggregation single
+python create_dataset.py --target_dir data/single/en --lang en --sent_aggregation single --translation_dir ../data/de
 ```

-In order to create a German dataset a list of translations
+In order to create a German dataset a list of translations is needed in the tsv format with columns named Text and Translation.
+Three files called train, test and dev are required to be in the same directory which can be passed using the `translation_dir` flag.
+The dataset for training of the definition mining model can include each sentence as a separate training example (`--sent_aggregation single`), group sentences into training examples of three sentences each in order to increase the accuracy of detecting definitions spanning over one sentence (`--sent_aggregation window`) or both (`--sent_aggregation both`).
+The script can be easily modified to any data augmentation task in which sentences with each word labeled with a different tag need to be translated together with the tags into another language.
+For the training of our models we used single sentence aggregation.

-## Training
+## Training the model

-### Input format
-The input file should be in the JSON fromat with a sentence per row.
-Each sentence should not be longer than 256 characters.

-### Commands
 The description of input flags can be found using a help command.
 The hyperparameter values were chosen based on the results of experiments by Davletov et al. 2020.

-Training from scratch saved in training/de-gbert_4e while only optimizing for the tags sequence loss.
+Below are the examples of commands we used training.
+The following is for training an English model for 2 epochs from a pre-trained BERT model.
 ```
 python train.py --language en \
                 --data_dir data/single/en \
                 --num_train_epochs 2 \
-                --eval_per_epoch 400 \
+                --eval_per_epoch 4 \
                 --max_seq_length 256 \
                 --do_train --do_validate \
                 --train_mode random_sorted \